 A server is a computer that many users share.
 In order to prevent people from interfering with each other's files, different read, write, and execute permissions are given to every user or group of users for different files and folders.
 A user or group can also be defined to be the owner of a file, which affects permissions.
 In addition, different permissions can be set for files or folders.

-Some FTP servers are setup to give new files certain permissions by default and some Dreamweaver users will need something other than the default settings.
-If you notice that the files you are uploading have incorrect server permissions, you can install the Set Permissions extension for Dreamweaver (go to the Macromedia Exchange and search the Dreamweaver exchange for "permissions").
+Some FTP servers are set up to give new files certain permissions by default and some Dreamweaver users will need something other than the default settings.
+If you notice that the files you are uploading have incorrect server permissions, you can install the Set Permissions extension for Dreamweaver.

-If you are comfortable with a command line interface, it is possible to enter FTP commands directly into the Windows Command Prompt or Macintosh Terminal.
-Command line FTP clients give you greater control and visibility as to what exactly is happening with an FTP connection.
-Upon connecting via command line, it will oftentimes give you the name of the specific FTP server running .
-A list of standard FTP commands that a server will accept can be obtained by typing "help" in the FTP Command line.
-A good description of standard commands can be found in Command line FTP instructions (TechNote tn_16418) and Checking the FTP log (TechNote tn_14536).
-There is also a Contribute TechNote about command line, some of which also applies to Dreamweaver: Testing FTP functions using command line (TechNote tn_19496).
+If you are comfortable with a command-line interface, you can enter FTP commands directly into the Windows command prompt or Mac Terminal.
+Command-line FTP clients give you greater control and visibility as to what exactly is happening with an FTP connection.
+Upon connecting via command line, it will oftentimes give you the name of the specific FTP server running.
+A list of standard FTP commands that a server will accept can be obtained by typing help in the FTP command line.
+See Checking the FTP log for a description of standard commands.

 Sometimes, when setting up a site definition, Dreamweaver may throw the following warning message: